enkog/Metrics-Webapp/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Metrics-Webapp
-This project is a mobile web application to check a list of metrics (numeric values) I is created using React and Redux.
+This project is a mobile web application to check a list of metrics (numeric values).
+It is created using React and Redux.

 The 'REST countries' API is used to provide numeric data about countries.
 The webapp has several pages: